SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ### ADC Sampling Speed
 megaTinyCore takes advantage of the improvements in the ADC on the newer AVR parts to improve the speed of analogRead() by more than a factor of three over classic AVRs!
 The ADC clock which was - on the classic AVRs - constrained to the range 50-200kHz - can be cranked up as high as 1.5MHz at full resolution!
 On the 0/1-series, we use 1MHz at 16/8/4 MHz system clock, and 1.25 MHz at 20/10/5 MHz system clock.
 To compensate for the faster ADC clock, we set the sample duration to 14 to extend the sampling period from the default of 2 ADC clock cycles to 16 - providing approximately the same sampling period as on classic AVRs (which is probably a conservative decision).
 On the 2-series, the corresponding setting has only 0.5 or 1 ADC clock added to it, so we set it to 15 - however, it can be set all the way up to 255.
 The ADC clock is run at approx. 2.5 MHz on the 2-series parts.
 If you are measuring a lower impedance signal and need even faster `analogRead()` performance - or if you are measuring a high-impedance signal and need a longer sampling time, you can adjust that setting with `analogSampleDuration()` detailed below.

+## Analog Resolution
+The hardware supports increasing the resolution of analogRead() to the limit of the hardware's native resolution (10 or 12 bits); Additionally, we provide automatic oversampling and decimation up to the limit of what can be gathered using the accumulation feature allowing up to 15 bits of resolution (17 on future Ex-series); this is exposed through the `analogReadEnh()` function detailed below.

 ## ADC Function Reference